 Is it OK to send your children on a plane without a parent?

-Unaccompanied minors or UM’s is airline talk for children who are travelling without a parent or guardian over 18.
-This is becoming an increasingly common practice, through either sending children home to their grandparents over vacations or where parents perhaps live in different cities and share custody.
+Unaccompanied minors or UMs are airline talk for children who are travelling without a parent or guardian over 18.
+This is becoming an increasingly common practice, as children are sent home to their grandparents over vacations or where parents live in different cities and share custody.

 If your children are ready to become independent travellers, here are some things to bear in mind while planning their journey;